AndCake/chawan/README.md

 Running tests
 =============

-In order to execute a test file, simply run it as you would normally do in nodeJS:
+In order to execute a test file, simply run it as you would normally do in Node.js:

 ```bash
 $ node --experimental-modules --no-warnings ./tests/my-test.mjs